semji/reputationvip.github.io/_posts/2015-11-16-behat-to-the-fixture.md

 ## Translate Gherkin language to data

-If you are already using behat on your projet, "Given" steps definitions are certainly already defined in one of your Context.
+If you are already using behat on your project, "Given" steps should already have been defined in one of your Context.
 Example of steps corresponding to fixtures above :

 {% highlight php startinline=true %}